IBG4-CBCLab/TopEC/README.md

 This work is created in cooperation with the HelmholtzAI consultants @ Helmholtz Munich.
 A big thanks to Marie Piraud and Erinc Merdivan for helping us realize this project.

 Using TopEC you can predict enzyme function from different representations of proteins.
+We offer three methods to design the graph input at atomic and residue resolution.
 See the usage section for more details.

 ![alt text][logo]